The 1st meeting of the EU-China Innovation Cooperation Dialogue

-The objective of the workshop in the frame of the EU-China Sustainable Urbanisation Partnership Research and Innovation Pillar is to identify the interests of the different parties to work together and to define the main elements and reality of a long-term cooperation on urban innovation.
-Three parallel sessions will focus on: sustainable urban development and planning, green transport (including sustainable urban mobility) and sustainable energy solutions for cities (including integrated urban energy planning and energy efficient buildings).
+In the framework of the EU-China Sustainable Urbanisation Partnership Research and Innovation Pillar the workshop allowed to identify common interest and start shaping the main elements a long-term EU-China cooperation on urban innovation.
+Discussion of the over 200 European and Chinese representatives from policy, research and industry focused on sustainable urban development and planning, green transport (including sustainable urban mobility) and sustainable energy solutions for cities (including integrated urban energy planning and energy efficient buildings).

 - The Science and Technology Agreement, signed in December 1998, govern our S&T cooperation; renewed for another 5-year period at the EU-China Summit of 30 November 2009.
 It is under joint responsibility of RTD and the Ministry of Science and Technology (MoST).
 They meet annually (Joint Steering Committee on Science and Technology- JSCST).

 - The "China-EC Science & Technology Partnership Scheme" (CESTYS) with MoST, to achieve equal partnership in common priority areas (20 May 2009).